-Finally, but importantly, to enable a company to measure the effectiveness of its compliance programme, and also to demonstrate that effectiveness to regulators, it is imperative that compliance events are documented.
+Finally, but importantly, to enable a company to measure the effectiveness of its compliance programme, and also to demonstrate that effectiveness to regulators, it is imperative that compliance events be documented.
 Regulators expect not simply to hear about the effectiveness of a compliance programme but also to see evidence of it.
-Examples of third parties that are rejected as a result of the company's due diligence process, transactions or deals that are modified or rejected because of compliance risks, discipline that is imposed and remediation that is implemented as a result of misconduct, and responses to hotline reports are just a few categories of information that regulators often seek when evaluating the effectiveness of a company's compliance programme.
-If the company is not tracking this and other information, regulators may be sceptical that it is in fact happening, and will question how the company can measure the effectiveness of its compliance programme without such information.
+Some examples of information categories that regulators often seek when evaluating the effectiveness of a company's compliance programme are third parties that are rejected as a result of the company's due diligence process, transactions or deals that are modified or rejected because of compliance risk; discipline that is imposed and remediation that is implemented as a result of misconduct; and responses to hotline reports.
+If the company is not tracking this and other information, regulators may be sceptical that it is in fact happening and will question how the company can measure the effectiveness of its compliance programme without that information.